90cent/AnoCocoChat/README.md

 Roadmap:

 1 - Backend.
-(Routed trought tor)
+(Routed trought tor)  -- Not so true
-2. Webapp
+2. Webapp  -- I need more developers cuz the current ones cannot code js well
-3. Windows Application
+3. Windows Application  -- When i finished the backend
-4. Android App
+4. Android App  -- I rly need some kotlin bois
 5. IOS Optimized Webapp ( :( apple doesn't like windows users, thats why an webapp :( )

-How it should work:
+How it SHOULD work:    (the app may not look like this.
+Btw this is my first big project and i dont have much experience in cryptography )

 In this "App" nobody is requiered to use a Username or Email.
 Its like a Crypto Wallet, a random 26 word key gets generated and hashed and then sent to a database, the hash (that name key) will be saved in a database with a random SHA256.